shamimaaktar1/DMQSA/README.md

 #### Decision Model for Algorithm Implementation

 This model supports the design of quantum algorithms through modular and reusable patterns.
 The **Hybrid Module** pattern integrates classical and quantum logic, while the **Quantum-Classic Split** and **Classical-Quantum Interface** patterns allow separation of concerns and simplified integration.
 For reusable module design, **Quantum Module Pattern** and **Quantum Module Template** offer *flexibility* and *adaptability*.
 Optimizing execution involves selecting **Qubit Gate**, **Brickwork**, or **Template-Matching** patterns.
 Finally, for hardware portability and cross-platform compatibility, the **Quantum Circuit Translator** ensures *interoperability* across diverse quantum backends.

+#### Evaluating Decision Models

+In our study, we conducted a survey of quantum software practitioners and aimed to refine and evaluate our decision models.
+We conducted a descriptive survey following the guidelines proposed by Kitchenham and Pfleeger.
+Our survey questionnaire was conducted using Google Forms.